High School Summer Program in Greece

 HSSP offers scholarships to high school students, from all disciplines, and thus the opportunity to spend more than two weeks at the CHS attending an intensive daily seminar on the topic of “Introduction to the Study of Humanity”, based on a course offered by the Committee on Degrees in Social Studies, Harvard University, and designed each year by Harvard Faculty and Teaching Fellows studying at Harvard, who are selected after careful evaluation of their applications in response to a call for interest.

 During the seminar, the students from Greek high schools engage in a mixture of thought-provoking activities, such as the study of original philosophical and other texts, projects, field surveys, teleconferences, presentations, a volunteer activity, simulation games, a conference, etc., which enrich and broaden their educational horizons and cultivate their way of thinking, their knowledge and skills.
-Moreover, thanks to the help of the special educational advisor of the Fulbright Foundation in Greece, Greek high students are able to explore the options and opportunities they have for continuing their studies in American institutions of higher education.
+Moreover, thanks to the help of the Educational Advisor and American Program Coordinator of the Fulbright Foundation in Greece, Greek high school students are able to explore the options and opportunities they have for continuing their studies in American institutions of higher education.

-In 2019, the HSSP will open beyond Argolis region in Greece for the first time.
-The slots will open from 18 to 20 and the Center for Hellenic Studies will offer scholarships for two senior high school students from schools of Western Attica, covering the students and their guards’ accommodation and daily expenses.
+In 2019, the HSSP opened beyond Argolis region in Greece for the first time.
+The Center for Hellenic Studies offered scholarships for two senior high school students from schools of Western Attica, covering the students and their guards’ accommodation and daily expenses.

 The Center in Greece continues to explore ways to open the HSSP program to even more students and regions of Greece and beyond.